 We aim to understand the dynamics of SDG implementation and monitoring at the local (city) level in the context of transitional cities in the Global South.

-We will focus on two dimensions of urban footprint growth: the expansion of the urban extent and the dynamics of growth within the city.
+We focus on two dimensions of urban footprint growth: the expansion of the urban extent and the dynamics of growth within the city.

-Through this research, we will examine the industrial transformation in Bangalore, a megacity with a substantial services-based economy.
+Through this research, we examine the industrial transformation in Bangalore, a megacity with a substantial services-based economy.